 This plenary talk was presented at the International Category Theory Conference at Universidade de Santiago de Compostela.

-This poster was presented at the Algebraic Topology Seminar at the University of Sheffield.
+This talk was presented at the Algebraic Topology Seminar at the University of Sheffield.

 This poster was presented at the International Category Theory Conference at UCLouvain in Louvain-la-Neuve.